The best fishing poles

 Pros

-• Top kits are universal for the whole Superium range.
+• Top kits are compatible with the whole Superium range and predecessor

 Cons